Searching a Database of Source Codes Using Contextualized Code Search: Training the Model

 This implies that if we maximize the expected value of the RHS of the above approximation with respect to $(\sX, \sY) \sim D_{trn}$ we will simultaneously perform a maximum likelihood estimation (maximizing the data log-likelihood $\log P(Y)$) and maximize the quality of the reverse encoder $Q(Z|\sY)$ by making it a good approximation for $P(Z|\sY)$.
 Then, in the end, to learn the model, we choose $\theta$ so as to maximize the following:

 This is easily possible via gradient descent.
 We sample $(\sX, \sY)$ pairs from $D_{trn}$, and for each pair, take a gradient step to minimize the value of the expression.
-Fortunately, since each $Q(Z|\sY)$, $P(Z|\sX)$, and $P(Z)$ are all multivariate Gaussian, there is a closed form for the pairwise KL divergence between them for which the gradient is easily computed using a platform such as TensorFlow.
+Fortunately, since each $Q(Z|\sY)$, $P(Z|\sX)$, and $P(Z)$ is multivariate Gaussian, there is a closed form for the pairwise KL divergence between them for which the gradient is easily computed using a platform such as TensorFlow.

-One more complicated issue is computing the gradient of $\int_\sZ P(\sZ|\sX) \log P(\sY|\sZ) d\sZ$.
+One more complicated issue is to compute the gradient of the integral $\int_\sZ P(\sZ|\sX) \log P(\sY|\sZ) d\sZ$.
 Note that this can be re-written as $\mathrm{E}_{(\sZ) \sim P(Z|\sX)} \log P(\sY|\sZ)$.
-Maximization of this quantity is amenable to the standard ``reparamaterization trick'' \cite{vae} used when training variational autoencoders.
+Maximization of this quantity is amenable to the standard ``reparameterization trick'' \cite{vae} used when training variational autoencoders.
 That is, we may sample $\sZ$ from a standard Normal distribution, and then push the transformations represented by $P (Z | \sX, \M)$ and $Q (Z | \sY, \M)$ into the quantity we are taking the expectation of, in order to back-propagate through the transformations.

 Finally, we re-visit our assumption that $\frac{Q(\sZ|\sY)}{P(\sZ|\sX)} \approx 1$.
-While not guaranteed, the argument for the validity of this simplifying assumption rests on the fact that the resulting maximization problem explicitly attempts to minimize the KL divergence term $D_{KL}\big(Q(Z|\sY)\|P(Z|\sX)\big)$ for $(\sX, \sY) \sim D_{trn}$.
+While not guaranteed, the argument for the validity of this simplifying assumption rests on the fact that the resulting maximization problem explicitly attempts to minimize the KL divergence term in our derivation, $D_{KL}\big(Q(Z|\sY)\|P(Z|\sX)\big)$ for $(\sX, \sY) \sim D_{trn}$.
 As this divergence is minimized during learning, the approximation will become increasingly valid.

+\textbf{Relationship to variational autoencoders.} There is a resemblance between the material in this Section and the methods used to train variational autoencoders (VAEs) \cite{vae}.
+However, there are key differences.
+Given a data \textsf{Y}, a VAE is meant to learn a model of the form $P(Y = \textsf{Y}) = \int P(\textsf{Z}) P(\textsf{Y}|\textsf{Z}) d \textsf{Z}$, whereas our goal is to learn a conditional model of the form $P(Y = \textsf{Y} | \textsf{X}) = \int P(\textsf{Z}|\textsf{X}) P(\textsf{Y}|\textsf{Z}) d \textsf{Z}$.
+In the case of a VAE, a variational distribution $Q(Z | \textsf{Y})$ is used to approximate $P(Z | \textsf{Y})$ to make training possible.
+In our case, because of the availability of the evidence set $\textsf{X}$ (as in conditional program generation \cite{bayou}) we do not need this approximation; it would be possible to learn $P(Y = \textsf{Y} | \textsf{X})$ directly without any variational approximation, using a bound based on Jensen's inequality.
+However, we also have to simultaneously learn an approximation $Q(Z | \textsf{Y})$ for $P(Z | \textsf{Y})$ to use during code search.
+This results in a learning problem formulation that differs in important ways from VAEs, conditional VAEs \cite{conditional_vae}, and conditional program generation.